 DSPS also has a few suggestions to make this transition easier.
 It recommends submitting plans at least 10 days before your appointment to allow the DSPS team time to review them.
 It also advises that you can request an earlier meeting in April or May if your plans are completed and you already have a meeting scheduled for later in the year.
 Additionally, it is important to note that DSPS has introduced a few policies that will continue after the pandemic.
 These include banning duplicate appointments, and cancelling appointments if complete plans are not provided 10 days before the scheduled meeting.

 Not only is this a safer option given the current safety crisis in the United States, this also has the potential to increase efficiency after this pandemic ceases.
-The full text of the order can be found here, and further guidance from DSPS can be found here.
+The full text of the order can be found in this Emergency Order, and further guidance from DSPS can be found on dsps.wi.gov.

 As the coronavirus (COVID-19) continues to disrupt daily life, it’s clear this outbreak will impact all of us across borders and industries.
 During this global health crisis, Michael Best has formed a COVID-19 Task Force to advise our clients on business and legal implications related to the coronavirus.